 - Wilberforce University’s Cooperative Education and Career Services will continuously create mutually beneficial partnerships with employers, alumni, universities, professional organizations, and the community.

-- It is mandatory at Wilberforce University that all students complete two (2) co-ops before graduation.
+It is mandatory at Wilberforce University that all students complete at least two (2) Co-Ops before graduation.
+The Co-Op experience is characterized as follows:

 - First- and second-year students change or choose a major or find internships